book cover of That Carver Girl

 The townspeople call her Lucifer.
 They say she's a liar who tried to destroy her own family.

 But Lucy Carver can't let go of what she saw at her father's funeral.
-She swears she saw him watching from the tree line the day they put him in the ground.
+She swears he was watching from the tree line the day they put him in the ground.

-If she speaks up, she risks being sent back to Arden Ridge permanently.
-If she stays silent, she remains the only witness to a ghost that's hunting in the dark.
-And Gabi just became the latest woman to disappear.
+If she speaks up, she risks Arden Ridge permanently.
+If she stays silent, she remains the only witness to a ghost hunting in the dark.

-Across southeastern Tennessee and into the neighboring states, women vanish without explanation.
-They don't stay missing.
 Somewhere beneath the limestone hills of Karst Valley, a killer has been quietly building his life's work.
 Each victim carefully chosen.
 Each one given a name.
-Each one preserved and displayed for an audience of one.
+Each one preserved, displayed, catalogued.
+A skin gallery assembled for an audience of one.

 Now Lucy has to decide what she's more afraid of: being called crazy again, or being right.

-A deeply atmospheric psychological thriller set in rural Tennessee, THAT CARVER GIRL is a standalone novel and the ninth entry in the internationally acclaimed Komorebi Serial Killers series.
+A deeply atmospheric psychological thriller set in rural Tennessee.
+Standalone.
+Book 8 in the internationally acclaimed Komorebi Serial Killers series.

 Genre: Mystery